SFEley/mongo_store/README.markdown

 * Do not use a capped collection.
 Doing so will prevent deletes from deleting, some updates from updating, and the trees and flowers from growing in the Spring.

 * This code and specs were written for Ruby 1.9.1.
 I tried to make sure it works fine for you anachronists (Ruby 1.8), but didn't confirm it.
 Please register an issue if I forgot your quaint historical syntax.
 I also didn't test it in JRuby, Rubinius, IronRuby, or your roommate's HP-48 calculator.

-* Likewise, this was written for Rails 2.3.5.
-I have not tried to run it in Rails 3 yet, which is still in beta at the time of this writing.
-I don't even know if Rails 3 uses the same caching approach.
-It probably caches using pure energy or something, and removes carbon from the atmosphere at the same time.

 * I am optimistic about performance but have not benchmarked it, apart from  "It's faster than not using a cache."